The Patterns of Power books

 The series can be thought of as one book which has evolved over time, and which is available in different formats.
 Its approach is to identify common patterns in the use of power, offering a system for classifying them and assessing them in the light of their acceptability to those affected.

 The Edition Release Notes explain the evolution of the PatternsofPower books.
-The latest version, Edition 3a, is available in four formats:
+The latest, Edition 4, is being made available during the Spring of 2026 in three versions: an Overview, a Summary, and a full Edition 4 e-book.

-● The Overview, Kindle version, can be downloaded onto Kindle devices and, by installing the free Kindle application, onto any other computer, tablet or smart phone.
-It summarises the book’s concepts and system of classification, with live hyperlinks to the contents of this website.
+All three versions are being published as e-books on Amazon’s Kindle platform.
+They will be downloadable onto Kindle devices and, by installing the free Kindle application, onto any other computer, tablet or smart phone.

-All the above editions of the PatternsofPower books are subject to registered copyright.
+All editions of the PatternsofPower books are subject to copyright.
 They are available at https://www.amazon.com/author/patternsofpower.

 This website includes the current versions of their pattern descriptions, which are updated from time to time, and it holds archive copies of earlier versions – as explained in the site’s Information Management policy.
 They are organised and numbered according to the book’s chapters and sections.
 They can be read sequentially by going to the Book Contents and following the links.
 Each page has a link to the next one and some pages also offer links that allow a reader to jump forward, bypassing the detail within the larger sections.